daeh/zotero-markdb-connect/README.md

 ## Instalation

-- Download the add-on (the .xpi file) from the latest release: https://github.com/daeh/zotero-obsidian-citations/releases
+- Download the plugin (the .xpi file) from the latest release: https://github.com/daeh/zotero-obsidian-citations/releases
 - To download the .xpi file, right click it and select 'Save link as'
 - Run Zotero (version 5.x)
 - Go to `Tools -> Add-ons`